A memorable experience

 The World Heritage of Halong Bay is one of the most popular destinations.
 Lan Ha is an extension of Halong Bay.
 This part belongs to Hai Phong, a beautiful port city.
 Lan Ha has lots of limestone islands and islets in fascinating shapes rising from the emerald water, but less touristy than Halong Bay in comparison.

 Today was great with wonderful weather, which favored our trip a lot.
-After taking the Hanoi City Tour, which Gavin and Rachael greatly enjoyed, I met them back at Silk Queen Grand hotel in Hanoi the next day at 9 AM.
+After taking the Hanoi City Excursion and Street Food Tour, which Gavin and Rachael greatly enjoyed, I met them back at Silk Queen Grand hotel in Hanoi the next day at 9 AM.
 We exchanged some interesting experiences from the previous trip before embarking on a tour of Halong Bay and Ninh Binh at 9:15 AM.

 After more than a two hour drive, we arrived at the Got pier in Hai Phong city where we started the two-day cruise trip through amazing limestone islands.
 The Lapinta cruise offered many interesting activities such as kayaking, swimming, cooking demonstrations and natural cave exploration.